paradox8599/lift-proxy/README.md

 # Lift Proxy

-A proxy server that handles rotation of socks5 proxies and auth tokens for LLM APIs.
+A proxy server that handles rotation of socks5 proxies and auth tokens for LLM providers.

 ## Usage

 There is currently no UI for managing auth tokens, auth tokens can be added to the database manually.

 ### Routes

-- GET `/health`: Health check
+- GET `/`: Health check
 - POST `/auths`: Update auth tokens to and from the database
 - PUT `/auths`: Drop all auth tokens in memory and refetch from the database
 - GET `/{proxy_flag}/{provider_name}/v1/models`: List models